frontarm/navi/docs/getting-started/TheConverter.md

 - `getLocation` can also process individual routes -- as opposed to route sets
 - `createConverter` can accept a *base location* -- allow you to mount your app under a subdirectory

-If you'd like details on these, check the API documentation.
+If you'd like details on these, check the [API reference](/docs/api/README.md).
 But otherwise, you now know everything there is to know about setting your app up with Junctions.
 So let's move on to actually using them.